dcshock/sbt-binks/README.md

 # sbt-binks
-A sbt pluging for creating a JAR of JARs.
+A sbt plugin for creating a JAR of JARs.